-Before diving in, it’s best to look at how I wound up with those loans in the first place.
-I ended up going to a law school that gave me a 50% scholarship.
-This was a fairly smart move in my book.
-Other schools were much more expensive and would have put me into far more debt.
-My goal was to keep my costs at a level that I thought was manageable.
+Before diving in, it’s best to look at how I ended up with these student loans in the first place.
+I went to a law school that gave me a 50% scholarship – a fairly smart move in my book since my other options were much more expensive and would have put me into far more debt.
+My goal when I entered law school was to keep my costs at a level that I thought would be manageable.

-While the scholarship did help to lower my school costs, it still cost a lot in both tuition and living expenses for me to make it through those three years of law school.
+While the scholarship did help to lower my school costs, it still cost a lot in both tuition and living expenses for me to make it through those three years.

-Here’s what my student loan balance looked like when I graduated in May 2013:
+Here’s what my student loan balance looked like when I graduated from law school in May 2013: